Nimali Liyanarachchi: Career

 She also competed at the 2017 World Championships in Athletics in London, where she was eliminated in the preliminary round of women's 800m event after finishing with 2: 08.49 minutes.
 She also became the first Sri Lankan athlete to compete in women's 800m event at a World Athletics Championships.
 The following year, she won the bronze medal behind the Chinese duo Wang Chunyu and Hu Zhiying at the 2018 Asian Indoor Athletics Championships in Tehran with a timing of 2:10.83 minutes.
 She also represented Sri Lanka at the 2018 Commonwealth Games in the Gold Coast and was eliminated in the heat competing in 800m event with a timing of 2: 08.52 minutes.
 At the 2018 Asian Games held in Jakarta she was eliminated after securing fourth place in the 800m heat event finishing with timing of 2: 06.74 minutes.

 She captained Sri Lankan contingent for the 2019 Asian Athletics Championships which was held at Khalifa Stadium in Doha.
-During the event, she failed to defend her title in women's 800m event finishing at seventh place with a timing of 2: 08.69 minutes and was part of Sri Lankan 4 x 400 meter relay team which finished at fourth place.
-During the 23rd Asian Athletics Championships on the final day of the competition, she along with Nadeesha Ramanayaka, Dilshi Kumarasinghe and Upamalika Ratnakumari set the new Sri Lankan national record for 4 x 400 meter relay with a record timing of 3: 35.06 seconds.
+During the event, she failed to defend her title in women's 800m event finishing at seventh place with a timing of 2: 08.69 minutes and was part of Sri Lankan 4 × 400 meter relay team which finished at fourth place.
+During the 23rd Asian Athletics Championships on the final day of the competition, she along with Nadeesha Ramanayaka, Dilshi Kumarasinghe and Upamalika Ratnakumari set the new Sri Lankan national record for 4 × 400 meter relay with a record timing of 3: 35.06 seconds.

 She also represented Sri Lanka at the 2019 Military World Games and claimed silver medal in the 800 meters just behind Ukrainian Natalija Krol with a timing of 2: 06.14 minutes.
 In addition, she finished eighth in the 1500 meter run in 4: 31.85 minutes and was fourth in the relay in 3: 43.33 minutes.
 She was injured in a road accident prior to the 2019 South Asian Games and was ruled out of the tournament.
 She broke the women's 1500m national record at the 97th National Athletics Championships in 2019 with a timing of 4:15.86 minutes.
 She was also one of the athletes among the Sri Lankan contingent to have participated at the 60th National Inter-State Athletics Championships in New Delhi, India as part of the preparations prior to the 2020 Olympics and claimed bronze medal in the 800m event.